dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/net80.md

 - The code that handled `FolderBrowserDialog` was improved, fixing a few memory leaks.
 - The code base for Windows Forms has been slowly enabling C# nullability, rooting out any potential null-reference errors.
+- The `System.Drawing` source code was migrated to the [Windows Forms GitHub repository](https://github.com/dotnet/winforms).
+- Modern Windows icons can be accessed by a new API, <xref:System.Drawing.SystemIcons.GetStockIcon%2A?displayProperty=fullName>.
+The <xref:System.Drawing.StockIconId?displayProperty=fullName> enumeration lists all of the available system icons.
+- More designers are available at run-time now.
+For more information, see [GitHub issue #4908](https://github.com/dotnet/winforms/issues/4908).